“If you build it, they will come.” In the case of an eCommerce website that’s not exactly true? Or is it?

 If they don’t have a straight answer but you feel they are trying to match your expectations there, chances are they really don’t have anything set up.
 What you should look for is agencies who have a habit of using some type of version control system in their development processes (no need to go into details, but “git” would be a good answer here :)) and have at least some testing or quality assurance (QA) procedures in place.

 Without proper testing and code control processes, there is a higher risk of issues coming up all over the place throughout the project.

-9. Does the agency have large enough team?
+9. Does the development agency have large enough team?

-One of the biggest advantages of hiring an agency is that you are, effectively, hiring all of its professionals.
+One of the biggest advantages of hiring an eCommerce Magento development agency is that you are, effectively, hiring all of its professionals.
 And this is a good thing because you are actually hiring “knowledge” from the entire agency team.

 The entire team can practically solve (almost) any complicated development problem that can arise from working on a complex eCommerce project.
 But, there is also a problem if an agency has majority of its team members assigned to a number of other projects besides yours.